-Now a pedestrianised boulevard supporting light rail, George Street is enjoyed by millions of people every week.
-A destination in itself, it is home to some of the city's most iconic retail brands, hospitality venues with outdoor dining, and sought after commercial addresses.
+The new pedestrian boulevard is enjoyed by millions of people every week.
+George Street has become a destination in its own right - home to some of the city's most iconic retail brands, hospitality venues with outdoor dining, and sought after commercial addresses.

 Interchanging with several underground train stations, it forms the link between the city's 3 proposed civic squares at Circular Quay, Town Hall and Central station.

-With so much life and economic activity bustling along its full length day and night, it's easy to forget that George Street was not always such an inviting place.

-Previously clogged with buses and lanes of traffic that discouraged street activity, the major investments made by the City of Sydney and the NSW Government have transformed George Street into a beautiful tree-lined boulevard that proudly sits as the most important in our city.
+With so much life and economic activity bustling along its length day and night, it's easy to forget that George Street was not always such an inviting place.
+It was clogged with buses and lanes of traffic that discouraged street activity before major investments made by the City of Sydney and the NSW Government transformed it into a beautiful tree-lined boulevard.